kuru0004/mens_tennis_outcomes/README.md

 	* First, gather player statistics (such as aces, service speed, service efficiency, return efficiency, 1st serve percentage, etc.)
 	* Next, applying clustering to these features to get ~5 groups of player styles.
 	* Finally, include the cluster a player belongs to as a feature in the original dataset
-3. Distributing the statistics over the surfaces (eg. aces on grass) because I want to explore further if surface is a major predictor.
+3. Distributing the statistics over the surfaces (e.g. aces on grass) because I want to explore further if surface is a major predictor.

 # Reference Cited :